mdamonconnolly/imagescripts/README.md

 # imagescripts
+Basic script to batch operate on images for commissions.

 Basic scripts to operate on images
 - Renamer [ done ]
 - Invert colours [ done ]
 - Resizer [ done ]
 - X/Y flip [ not done ]
-- TKinter UI [ not done ]
+- Qt UI [ not done ]

-- !
-Important ! -
-VidToGif only works with python 3.8 and under.
+- Add watermark [ not done ]
+- quickgrade [ not done ]